Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

-When the atmospheric pressure reaches the water saturation curve, $P = P_{sat}(T)$, water vapour starts to condense out and clouds form.
+When the atmospheric pressure reaches the water saturation curve, $P = P_{sat}(T)$, water vapour starts to condense and clouds form.
 Since the phase change requires energy in the form of latent heat, the wet adiabatic coefficient is different from the dry adiabatic one (Eq. \ref{eq:adiab_dry}).
-The expression for the derivative $(dT/dP)_{S}$ in the wet case with CO$_{2}$ as the only non-condensable gas is provided in Eq. \ref{eq:adiab_wet}) \citep{Marcq17}. $M_{c}$ is the molecular weight of carbon dioxide, and $C_{v,c}$ is the specific heat capacity at constant volume of CO$_{2}$. $R$ is the ideal gas constant, while $\alpha_{v}$ is the mixing ratio of water vapour density relative to CO$_{2}$, $\alpha_{v} = \rho_{v} / \rho_{c}$.
-Its derivative, $\partial \ ln (\alpha_{v}) / \partial \ ln (T)$ (Eq. \ref{eq:dalpha}), needs to be calculated as well \citep{Kasting88,Marcq12,Marcq17}.
+The expression for the derivative $(dT/dP)_{S}$ in the wet case is provided in Eq. \ref{eq:adiab_wet} \citep{Marcq17}.
+We note that CO$_{2}$ is the only non-condensable gas.
+The molecular weight of carbon dioxide is $M_{c}$, and $C_{v,c}$ is the specific heat capacity at a constant volume of CO$_{2}$.
+The ideal gas constant is $R$, while $\alpha_{v}$ is the mixing ratio of the water vapour density relative to CO$_{2}$, $\alpha_{v} = \rho_{v} / \rho_{c}$.
+Its derivative, $\partial \ ln (\alpha_{v}) / \partial \ ln (T)$ (Eq. \ref{eq:dalpha}), needed to be calculated as well \citep{Kasting88,Marcq12,Marcq17}.